sadaharu76/dice.github.io/README.md

 A simple website to dissolve issue between 2 people/teams using random dice number.
 The website is not adjusted to adapt to different screen widths.
-The main purposse was to implemet javascript for the first time.
+The main purpose was to implement javascript for the first time.